Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Empirical Results

 \subsection{RMSE vs. Learning Performance}

-Thus far we have primarily focused on RMSE, but this is just a proxy for what we really care about: training-time learning performance.
-In \cref{fig:rmse_vs_xent} we aim to understand the relationship between RMSE and learning performance across a range of \dpmffamily strategies.
-Our goal is not to compare different mechanisms across a different privacy budgets, as this has been done in prior work \cite{choquette2024amplified,choquette2023correlated,denisov2022improved}.
+Thus far we have primarily focused on RMSE on the prefix workload, but this is just a proxy for what we really care about: training-time learning performance.
+In \cref{fig:rmse_vs_xent}(b-c) we aim to understand the relationship between RMSE and learning performance across a range of \dpmffamily strategies.
+Our goal is not to compare different mechanisms across a different privacy budgets, as this has been done in prior work \citep{choquette2024amplified,choquette2023correlated,denisov2022improved}, and our mechanism is just a more scalable instantiation of the prior work.

+We consider strategies with differing numbers of bands, and for each setting we optimize the strategy for the prefix workload.
+Note this is different from early work on matrix factorization where the strategy is optimized for a workload that encodes the optimizer parameters like momentum and learning rate cooldown \citep{denisov2022improved}.
+Recent work on \bandmf suggest it is fine to configure the strategy for the prefix workload even when using SGD with momentum in practice \citep[Section I]{choquette2024amplified}.

-For each strategy under consideration, we train a \texttt{BertTiny} model with per-example clipping and correlated noise addition with a range of noise multiplies spanning 2-3 orders of magnitude.
+For each strategy under consideration, we train a \texttt{BertTiny} model with per-example clipping and correlated noise addition with a range of noise multiplies spanning 3 orders of magnitude.
 We tune the learning rate for each setting and report results for the best value found.
-If RMSE was a good predictor, we would expect the RMSE vs. cross entropy lines for different strategies to approximately line up.
+We each experiment, we record the RMSE of the strategy / noise multiplier along with the evaluation set cross entropy, and plot the results in \cref{fig:adaptive,fig:nonadaptive}.
+Our two main findings from this experiment are:

-\cref{fig:adaptive} shows that for an adaptive optimizer and the same RMSE, strategies with fewer bands provide better learning performance.
-Extrapolating these results, in order for \dpmf to outperform \dpsgd in learning performance, it would have to have significantly lower RMSE. \cref{fig:nonadaptive} shows that for a non-adaptive optimizer, the lines for $1$-, $8$-, and $64$-banded strategies all line up, indicating that RMSE is a reasonable predictor of learning performance.
-However, there is still a gap between $512$-banded $\bandmf$ and \blt ($5000$ bands), where fewer bands achieves better learning performance for the same RMSE.
-Overall, the RMSE is lower with the adaptive optimizer as well. \cref{fig:rmse_vs_xent_max} in \cref{sec:appendix:experiments} shows that max error also appears to be an unreliable proxy for learning performance, and the same observations hold there as well.
+\begin{itemize}[leftmargin=*] \item For an adaptive optimizer and the same RMSE, \emph{strategies with fewer bands provide better learning performance}, indicating that RMSE is not the best proxy for learning performance across multiple strategies.
+These results suggest that one should set bands more conservatively than suggested by RMSE alone to optimize learning performance if using \bandmf with an adaptive optimizer. \item For a non-adaptive optimizer, the lines for $1$-, $8$-, $64$-, and $512$-banded strategies all line up, indicating that RMSE is a reasonable predictor of learning performance.
+However, there is still a gap between $\bandmf$ and \blt ($5000$ bands), where fewer bands achieves better learning performance for the same RMSE. \end{itemize}

-Taken together, these results suggest that one should set bands more conservatively than suggested by RMSE alone to optimize learning performance.
-This has the dual advantage of improving both utility and training-time memory complexity.
-Designing a new objective function for \dpmffamily-style mechanisms that targets adaptive optimizers and is predictive across a wide range of strategies remains an important open question.